Polynomial representation of general partial Boolean functions with a single quantum query: Applications of Theorem

 \subsection{Checking all 3-bit partial Boolean functions}

-In this subsection we check all 3-bit partial Boolean functions by Theorem \ref{acorollaryresult} and get the following result. \begin{corollary} There do not exist non-trivial 3-bit partial Boolean functions with exact quantum 1-query complexity. \end{corollary} \begin{proof} According to Theorem \ref{acorollaryresult}, a 3-bit partial Boolean function $f: D\rightarrow\{0,1\}$ with exact quantum 1-query complexity is represented by a multilinear polynomial $p(x)=2a_{1}x_{1}+2a_{2}x_{2}+ 2a_{3}x_{3}$ for some non-negative real numbers $a_{1}, a_{2}, a_{3}$ satisfying $\sum^{3}_{i=1}a_{i}\leq 1$.
+In this subsection we check all 3-bit partial Boolean functions by Theorem \ref{acorollaryresult} and get the following result. \begin{corollary} There do not exist non-trivial 3-bit partial Boolean functions with $Q_{E}(f)=1$. \end{corollary} \begin{proof} According to Theorem \ref{acorollaryresult}, a 3-bit partial Boolean function $f$ with $Q_{E}(f)=1$ is represented by a multilinear polynomial $p(x)=2a_{1}x_{1}+2a_{2}x_{2}+ 2a_{3}x_{3}$ for some non-negative real numbers $a_{1}, a_{2}, a_{3}$ satisfying $\sum^{3}_{i=1}a_{i}\leq 1$.
 Without loss of generality, assume that $a_{1}, a_{2}, a_{3}>0$.
 Thus,

 Now, we check all 3-bit multilinear polynomials in Eq.~\eqref{p100p010}.
 For convenience, all cases are listed in Table \ref{Tab03}.